 New players should skim through the rules at the beginning in order to get the gist of the game play, and then begin to play and refer to the relevant sections as needed.
 (At some point I hope to make web page version with hyperlinks between the different sections.)

-The scrimmage aspects of the game may be hard to understand just from reading it without seeing it played, and so I put together some basic diagrams to illustrate some examples.
+The scrimmage aspects of the original complex version of the game may be hard to understand just from reading it without seeing it played, and so I put together some basic diagrams to illustrate some examples.

 I am not a hardcore football statistician, so I have tried to make the rules more or less reflect reasonable possibilities based on my sense of the game, but without getting even more complex to try to make the game strictly statistically accurate.

-This game is currently a work in progress with limited testing, so I'm looking for players who can test the game and provide feedback for improvement.
+This game plays well but is currently "in beta" so I'm looking for players who can test the game and provide feedback for improvement.

 Is the game too complex, or parts hard to understand, or is there some inconsistency?